Forearc: Models

 There are two models which characterize a forearc basin formation and deformation and are dependent on sediment deposition and subsidence (see figure).
-The first model is associated with a forearc basin formed with little to no sediment supply.
-Conversely, the second model is associated with sediment supply.
-Topographic depressions which are accretionary and nonaccretionary in nature will depend on the supply of oceanic plate sediments, continentally derived clastic material and orthogonal convergence rates.
+The first model represents a forearc basin formed with little to no sediment supply.
+Conversely, the second model represents a basin with a healthy sediment supply.
+Basin depth depends on the supply of oceanic plate sediments, continentally derived clastic material and orthogonal convergence rates.
 The accretionary flux (sediment supply in and out) also determines the rate at which the sedimentation wedges grow within the forearc.

 The age of the oceanic crust along with the convergent velocity controls the coupling across the converging interface of the continental and oceanic crust.
 The strength of this coupling controls the deformation associated with the event and can be seen in the forearc region deformation signatures.

 Seismicity

 The intense interaction between the overriding and underthrusting plates in the forearc regions have shown to evolve strong coupling mechanisms which result in megathrust earthquakes such as the Tohoku-oki earthquake which occurred off the Pacific coast of Northeast Japan (Tian and Liu.
 2013).
 These mega thrust earthquakes may be correlated with low values of heat flow generally associated with forearc regions.
 Geothermal data shows a heat flow of ~30–40 mW/m2, which indicates cold, strong mantle.